sayanlp99/bits_notes/sem2/devops/devops.md

   - Suitable for development or small-scale environments.

 - **Adding a Second Node**:
-  - Expands the cluster’s capacity by distributing data and workloads across two nodes.
+  - Expands the cluster's capacity by distributing data and workloads across two nodes.
   - Increases resilience; if one node fails, the other can take over.

 - **Adding a Third Node**: